01 Jul 12 STEPS TO HYDRATING WINTER SKIN

 Get used to wearing gloves and scarves to protect skin from cold winds, rain, and snow.
 Also, don’t forget the sunscreen.
 Winter sun can be just as damaging as summer sun, so apply a safe option like zinc oxide or titanium dioxide to any exposed areas.
 Matis offers you two options, light textured City Protect SPF50 OR creamier Sun Protect SPF50.

 Heating systems dry out the air, so consider installing a humidifier in your home, particularly in your bedroom, to put moisture back into the air and help prevent your skin from drying out.

 We tend to drink less water during winter because we turn to hot drinks like cocoa and tea, but don’t forget that your skin needs hydration from the inside, out.
 A little warm water with lemon can be very refreshing and hydrating at the same time.

-- OVERNIGHT MOISTURIZE
+- OVERNIGHT MOISTURISE

 Dryer areas like hands, feet, elbows, and knees have thin skin and tend to lose moisture faster than other areas on the body.
 Consider slathering on a deep moisturising balm such as SOS NUTRI PLUS FROM MATIS at night, then wear cotton gloves and socks to seal in the moisture until morning.

 We often forget to help the skin slough off dead cells in the winter, particularly on our hands.
 Yet moisture can’t get in if the dead cells are too plentiful.
 Find an exfoliating mask and use it on your face and your hands, as well as gently on your lips, then follow immediately with moisture to truly see a smoother difference.
 Exfoliating body washes are also helpful in the winter months.

 - AVOID TOXINS, SPECIFICALLY ALLERGENS AND IRRITANTS